captainzero93/simple-snake-python-pygme/README.md

 # .Py Snake Game 🐍

 A simple implementation of the classic Snake game built with Python and Pygame.
 Detailed manual compile instructions.
-Building from source may work on Mac and Linux - and a beta .PKG build Linux (untested).
+Building from source may work on Mac and Linux - added a beta .PKG build Linux (untested).

 <p style="text-align:center;">